cmu-delphi/delphi-epidata/docs/epidata_development.md

 libraries.
 However, this would require you to modify the base URL within the client's code, and there is some additional amount of boilerplate involved in calling the client and displaying the result.
 For these reasons, client libraries are better candidates for automated integration tests (and unit tests, in the case of the python client) than one-off manual tests.

+Our API integration tests use this same Docker image and network setup, but truncate the database tables before running tests, so any manual changes to the database will be lost after running integration tests.

 ## Instrumentation with Sentry